wennitao/wennitao.github.io/content/authors/admin/_index.md

       - We study the inefficiency of the typical IVFPQ pipeline and identify sparsity and spatial similarity in codebook usage.
       - We design a threshold-based selective algorithm to rapidly filter out the unnecessary search points leveraging the sparsity and spatial locality and propose a mapping for our algorithm to run on the RT core.
       - We study how to generalize the existing kNN-RT core mapping to ANN search with arbitrary dimensions, in aspects of approximation method, metrics and system design, and propose JUNO, an end-to-end high-dimensional ANN search engine with both algorithmic enhancement and optimized hardware mapping.
-  - position: Research Assistant
-    company_name: Duke University
-    company_url: ''
-    company_logo: ''
-    date_start: 2022-09-01
-    date_end: 2023-12-31
-    summary: |
-      Combining Graph & Tensor Transformation with Scheduling via Compilers
-      - State Space Models (SSM) are known for its capability in long range modeling.
-However, the authors needed to carefully design CUDA kernels for SSMs.
-      - We explore TVM and EinNet to combine graph-level and tensor-level transformation on tensor expressions, along with the scheduling space.
-We implement it based on TVM te expression.
-  - position: Research Assistant
-    company_name: Duke University
-    company_url: ''
-    company_logo: ''
-    date_start: 2022-09-01
-    date_end: 2023-12-31
-    summary: |
-      Search Efficient Network Architectures for LLM with Linear Complexity
-      - We consider using NAS-based distillation to search architecture computing attention in linear complexity, like RetNet and Hyena Hierarchy.
-      - Previously, we carefully study State Space Models (SSM) and its application in neural networks.
-We find it efficient in both memory and computation, so we want to find ways to apply it to transformers.
-  - position: Research Intern
-    company_name: Microsoft Research Asia
-    company_url: ''
-    company_logo: ''
-    date_start: 2023-09-01
-    date_end: 2023-12-31
-    summary: |
-      Improve LLM Quantization by Searching Configurations
-      - We have previous works studying efficient kernels for sparse matrix computation (PIT and sparTA).
-So we consider building a search space of quantization configurations, such as quantization method, granularity, number of bits etc. With the help of sparse kernels, hybrid quantization can be perfectly supported.

 # Skills
 # Add your own SVG icons to `assets/media/icons/`